-When \tracinglevels variable is set to 3 the group and input level are shown, a value of 1 or 2 shows only one of them (in ConTEXt we default to 3).
+When \tracinglevels variable is set to 3 the group and input level are shown, a value of 1 or 2 shows only one of them (in ConT_EXt we default to 3).

-When \tracinghyphenation is set to 1 duplicate patterns are reported (in ConT_FXt we default to that) and higher values will also show details about the Lua hyphenation (exception) feedback loop discussed elsewhere.
+When \tracinghyphenation is set to 1 duplicate patterns are reported (in $ConT_EXt$ we default to that) and higher values will also show details about the Lua hyphenation (exception) feedback loop discussed elsewhere.

 When set to 1 the \tracingmath variable triggers the reporting of the mode (inline or display) an mlist is processed.
+Other new tracing commands are discussed where the mechanisms that they relate to are introduced.

-Because in LuaT_EX the saving and restoring of locally redefined macros and set variables is optimized a bit in order to prevent redundant stack usage, there will be less tracing visible.
+Because in $LuaT_EX$ the saving and restoring of locally redefined macros and set variables is optimized a bit in order to prevent redundant stack usage, there will be less tracing visible.

-Also, because we have a more extensive macro argument parser, a fast path (and less storage demands) for macros with no arguments, and flags that can be set for macros the way macros are traced can be different in details (we therefore have for instance \meaningfull and \meaningless as variants of \meaning).
+Also, because we have a more extensive macro argument parser, a fast path (and less storage demands) for macros with no arguments, and flags that can be set for macros the way macros are traced can be different in details (we therefore have for instance \meaningfull (double l's indeed) and \meaningless as variants of \meaning as well as \meaningasis for more literal alternative).